gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

   - Webmasters: Provides webmasters the ability to add useful information to their web search result snippets to help Google make sense of their bits.
   - Purpose Provides more information to a user about the content that exists on page so they can decide which result is more relevant for their query.
 * Google, Yahoo, and Bing agree on a single standard of rich snippet  on microdata format
-* Entities in Rich Snippet Encodings: Software applications, events, people, products, videos and breadcrumb( a breadcrumb trail on a page indicates the page's position in the  site hierarchy.
-A user can navigate all the way up in the site hierarchy, one level at a time, by starting from the last breadcrumb in the breadcrumb trail
+* Entities in Rich Snippet Encodings: Software applications, events, people, products, videos and breadcrumb(
-• for example, Books › Authors › Ann Leckie ›...
+  - a breadcrumb trail on a page indicates the page's position in the  site hierarchy.
+A user can navigate all the way up in the site hierarchy, one level at a time, by starting from the last breadcrumb in the breadcrumb trail)
 * The itemprop attribute is used to label properties of a movie
 * add the itemscope element to the HTML tag that encloses information about the item, and you can specify the type of item using the itemtype attribute like this
 ## 7. Clustering